 Some said that Ethan Mathers was one of the smartest men in the world.

-He didn’t know if that was true, but there was one thing he was sure about and that was and that was he had the best memory in the world.
+He didn’t know if that was true, but there was one thing he was sure about and that was he had the best memory in the world.

 “How many days are we going for?” she asked.

 “And how far from civilization will we be?”

 “Not that far.
 The cabin’s out in the woods, and the campsite is about an hour’s hike from there.”

 “I assure you it’s not.”

 It was a rainy day, the day that I met her.